 Remember to drink plenty of water.
 People who are chronically dehydrated can suffer circulatory problems.

 Acupuncture has been used for thousands of years to promote blood flow and reduce inflammation.
 This study from the Journal Anesthesia and Analgesia shows how acupuncture can raise levels of nitric oxide around the needles, so increasing local blood circulation.

 At the Yinova Center, we usually prescribe a specially tailored herbal formula for each patient.
 Some of the herbs we may use for someone suffering from poor circulation are:

 - Gou qi zi (Fr.
 Lycii) – These gou qi berries can be found in health food stores and are high in anti-oxidants.

 - Bai guo (Ginko biloba) – According to the University of Maryland Medical Center, ginkgo biloba can help improve blood circulation.
 The flavinoids in Ginko can protect blood vessels and arteries in the body that otherwise may have failed due to poor blood circulation.

 - Dan Shen (Salvia miltiorrhiza) – This is a well-known blood moving herb and is used to treat a wide variety of complaints related to poor circulation from angina to menstrual cramps.

 And finally…put your feet up!

 Help your veins move blood back to your heart by raising your feet at least once a day.
-Ideally your feet should be higher then your heart so if it’s possible lie down with a pillow under your ankles
+Ideally, your feet should be higher then your heart so if it’s possible to lie down with a pillow under your ankles